CrossFit Powerlifting and Strength Training

 • Powerlifters may scoff at box jumps, but in truth they are a helpful move in practicing leg power, just what you need to stand up a heavy squat.

-1 thought on “CrossFit Powerlifting <br> The Strong Class”
+1 thought on “CrossFit Powerlifting and Strength Training”

 1. There aren’t many gyms in Northern Virginia that offer a real powerlifting class.
 Coached by professional strength coaches, this is the class to attend if you want how to do powerlifting and Olympic lifting correctly.
 Workouts are scaled to your level, but they are still always a challenge.